Confidentiality & Medical Records

 - be registered in accordance with NHS England’s ‘Patient Registration’ standard operating procedure;

 - Be registered or receive treatment without delay where the patient cannot produce photo ID or proof of address, unless the practice has reasonable grounds to decline.
-Our policy is to ask for patient ID for all patients requesting registration and this is applied in a non-discriminatory fashion.
-If you cannot provide ID then reasonable exceptions will be considered, with sensitivity to your situation.

 3.2 Patients’ Responsibilities